 We then facilitated a detailed options workshop with key stakeholders having an interest in nonconforming imported products and materials.
 The stakeholders included:

-- Internal stakeholders and subject matter experts in RMS
+- Internal stakeholders and subject matter experts in the agency

 - Industry participants and industry associations